gunjae/hugo-common-data/publication/gnn_profile_ksc21/index.md

 ---
-title: "Analyzing the Performance of GCN Inferences by Sparsity of Graph Features"
+title: "Analyzing the Performance of GCN Inferences with respect to Sparsity of Graph Features"
 authors:
 - inje-kim
 - admin